nzherald/crashes-2018/README.md

 The actual interactive is an [Elm](http://elm-lang.org/) app.

-There are a lot of reasons for working in Haskell and Elm - which I won't document here - but the primary motivation is to be confident in the struture of all the data we have marshaled - both now and in a year when we revisit this article.
+There are a lot of reasons for working in Haskell and Elm - which I won't document here - but the primary motivation is to be confident in the structure of all the data we have marshaled - both now and in a year when we revisit this article.